HMS Enchantress (L56): Construction

 Laid down as Bittern on 9 March 1934 by John Brown of Clydebank, this ship, the first of her class, was one of a series of general purpose vessels that could be employed as escorts in time of war.
 She was intended for use as an Admiralty yacht, and renamed Enchantress (taking the name of the previous vessel in this role) before launching on 21 October 1934.
 She completed on 4 April 1935 and commissioned four days later.

 Service history

 In September, 1936, during the Spanish Civil War, while the Royal Navy was helping to evacuate British and other nationals, Enchantress, as Admiralty Yacht and carrying the new First Lord, Sir Samuel Hoare, visited the Mediterranean Fleet in Malta.

+Following the abdication of King Edward VIII due to his desire to marry US divorcee Wallis Simpson, Enchantress was designated as the Royal Navy ship to take the now Duke of Windsor from Portsmouth to France.
+However, its name was felt to be too provocative under the circumstances and it was replaced by another ship.

 At the outbreak of hostilities in September 1939 Enchantress was allocated to convoy escort duty, coming under the direction of Western Approaches Command.
 In this role Enchantress was engaged in all the duties performed by escort ships; protecting convoys, searching for and attacking U-boats which attacked ships in convoy, and rescuing survivors.
 In the six-year Atlantic campaign Enchantress escorted more than 100 trade convoys, mostly on the Gibraltar and South Atlantic routes, ensuring the safe and timely arrival of more than 3,000 ships.